-A scholarship is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
+- A scholarship is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
 The student may be either an undergraduate or a graduate.

-A fellowship is generally an amount paid for the benefit of an individual to aid in the pursuit of study or research.
+- A fellowship is generally an amount paid for the benefit of an individual to aid in the pursuit of study or research.

-(A) tuition and fees required for the enrollment or attendance of a student at the University of Arizona
+- Tuition and fees required for the enrollment or attendance at an educational institution

-(B) fees, books, supplies, and equipment required for courses of instruction at the University of Arizona
+- Fees, books, supplies and equipment required for courses of instruction

-If the recipient is a resident alien for tax purposes, permanent resident or US citizen, the University of Arizona will not report the nonqualified scholarship for the recipient on IRS Form 1042-s or Form 1099.
-However, the payment is still taxable to the recipient.
-It is the recipient’s responsibility to report the nonqualified scholarship on his/her individual income tax return.
+- If the recipient is a resident alien for tax purposes, permanent resident or US citizen, the University of Arizona will not report the non-qualified amounts paid to the recipient on IRS Form 1042-S or Form 1099-MISC, but may report on Form 1098-T (Tuition Statement).

 - Form 1098-T may not include all non-qualified scholarship payments.
 However, the payments are still taxable to the recipient.
 It is the recipient’s responsibility to report non-qualified scholarships/fellowships on his/her individual income tax return.